CyberVisionariesInstitute/pki-foundations-labs/week-10/labs/lab-01-template-exploration.md

 **Why does AD CS require you to duplicate a built-in template rather than modifying it directly?**

 ```
-(your answer here)
+(your answer here — what is the consequence of modifying a built-in template, and why does the duplicate workflow protect against this?)
 ```

-**One setting in the template you found unexpected or would want to explore further:**
+**One setting in the template you found unexpected or want to explore further:**

 ```
-(your observation here)
+(your observation here — be specific about the field name and what question it raised)
 ```

 ---

 ## Submission Checklist

-- [ ] Pre-lab verification completed and outputs recorded
+- [ ] Pre-lab verification completed — all three checks documented
+- [ ] Part A: User template — General, Request Handling, Subject Name, and Extensions tabs recorded
+- [ ] Part A: Computer template — same tabs recorded
-- [ ] Part A: All three templates explored with tab-level observations
+- [ ] Part A: Web Server template — same tabs recorded
-- [ ] Part A: Comparison question answered in own words
+- [ ] Part A: Comparison question answered in own words (3–5 sentences)
+- [ ] Part A: "Supply in the request" question answered with reasoning
-- [ ] Part B: Duplicate template created as CVI-WebServer
+- [ ] Part B: Duplicate dialog opened from Web Server template
+- [ ] Part B: Compatibility settings recorded
+- [ ] Part B: Internal name confirmed as `CVI-WebServer` (hyphen, no spaces)
+- [ ] Part B: Validity period rationale provided
-- [ ] Part B: All changes documented with rationale
+- [ ] Part B: Security tab permissions documented
+- [ ] Part B: Template visible in certtmpl.msc confirmed
-- [ ] Part C: certutil -template output pasted and key fields extracted
+- [ ] Part C: `certutil -template CVI-WebServer` output pasted in full
+- [ ] Part C: Key fields extracted (OID, schema version, Key Usage hex, EKU OID, subject name flags)
 - [ ] Reflection section completed
+- [ ] File saved as `lab-01-template-exploration.md`
+- [ ] File committed to portfolio repo under `labs/week-10/`
 - [ ] File saved as `lab-01-template-exploration.md`
 - [ ] File committed to portfolio repo under `labs/week-10/`